[?] Subscribe To This Site

 Trust him for your justice, even if it has to happen in the next life.
 Give imperfect people a break.
 Realize that their goal in life isn't to make you miserable, even if that's how it has seemed.
 Don't let yourself be a doormat, but on the other hand, don't see every unintentional slight as an act of betrayal.

-We all want to live large.
-We want a joy-filled, enthusiastic, exciting life.
-We want to experience God's love, the love of other people, and the satisfaction that we're doing something worthwhile.
+You want to live large.
+You want a joy-filled, enthusiastic, exciting life.
+You want to experience God's love, the love of other people, and the satisfaction that we're doing something worthwhile.

 Can you see how avoiding bitterness is necessary to do all that?
 You can become bigger than bitterness.